Find Your Program

 Online Nursing Degree Programs: Learn While You Work

 An online education uniquely suits RNs, who often work double shifts, holidays, nights, and weekends.
 With motivation and perseverance, nurses can take full advantage of online nursing degree programs to update and enhance their knowledge and skills, advance their careers, and simultaneously help improve the quality of healthcare in the U.S.Some accredited institutions, including Walden University, offer CCNE-accredited nursing programs online:

 - Bachelor of Science in Nursing (RN-BSN) Completion Program

 Some universities and colleges offer two BSN tracks online —an RN-BSN track and an accelerated RN-BSN-MSN track.
 Each type of completion program prepares you with advanced skills in leadership, decision-making, informatics, collaboration, research, and other critical skills nurse leaders need to be effective.

-Depending on the nursing degree program, several specialization options may be offered online, including leadership and management, nursing education, nursing informatics, adult-gerontology nurse practitioner (AGNP), adult-gerontology acute care nurse practitioner, and family nurse practitioner.
+Depending on the nursing degree program, several specialization options may be offered online, including leadership and management, nursing education, nursing informatics, public health, psychiatric-mental health, adult-gerontology nurse practitioner (AGNP), adult-gerontology acute care nurse practitioner, and family nurse practitioner.

 Gain the high-level knowledge that can ultimately prepare you for influential positions at the very top of the nursing profession with a Doctor of Nursing Practice (DNP) degree.